ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 # Congestion control considerations

 Congestion control for RTP SHALL be used in accordance with RTP {{RFC3550}} and with any applicable RTP profile, e.g., AVP {{RFC3551}}.
+This section only applies for unicast streaming, leaving considerations for multicast streaming out of scope.

-If a best-effort service is being used, users of this payload format MUST monitor packet loss to ensure that the packet loss rate is within an acceptable range.
+Users of this payload format MUST monitor packet loss to ensure that the packet loss rate is within an acceptable range.
 Packet loss is considered acceptable if a TCP flow across the same network path, and experiencing the same network conditions, would achieve an average throughput, measured on a reasonable timescale, that is not less than that of the RTP flow (see section 10 of {{RFC3550}}).

 This condition can be satisfied by implementing congestion-control mechanisms to adapt the transmission rate.
 A simple bitrate adaptation for congestion control can be achieved when real-time coding is used for V3C video components, where quality parameter can be adaptively tuned.
 Video coding specifications MAY define further adaptation techniques.

 An alternative method is to arrange for a receiver to leave the session if the loss rate is unacceptably high, for example using a Circuit Breaker {{RFC8083}} that defines criteria for when one the RTP flow must stop sending RTP Packet Streams.

+As an example, both the sender and the receiver may have their own definition for an acceptable packet loss rate.
+In such a case the receiver may decide to quit a stream when it finds the packet loss rate too high.
+Similarly the sender may decide to drop a receiver when the reports it receives indicate packet loss rates that are too high from its perspective.
+These decisions can be made independently either by the receiver or the sender.

+As an example of a bitrate adaptation technique, a sender or a receiver may adapt bitrates of specific sub-streams.
+The adaptation should be done in a manner that effects the quality of the experience as a whole, while keeping the subjective quality of experience as high as possible.
+In an implementation this could mean dropping less important sub-streams fully, or reducing the bitrates of the most important sub-streams throughout the session.

 # Session description protocol {#Session-Description-Protocol}